-EU already has a legal framework for the approval of autonomous vehicles (General Safety Regulation) and for increased interoperability and capacity of rail transport (European Rail Traffic Management System).
-Ensuring the deployment of key digital enablers and removing barriers to data sharing will be critical to improve efficiency develop new market opportunities.
+So far, the European Battery Alliance catalysed more than EUR 20 billion of private and public investment from 60 companies in 12 Member States.
+It shows how strategic dependencies be can successfully addressed.
+It is expected that by 2025, EU battery cell production would reach 200-300 GWh.
+This would allow to produce 4 to 6 million electric vehicles320.
+The Clean EU already has a legal framework for the approval of autonomous vehicles (General Safetv Regulation) and for increased interoperability and capacity of rail transport (European Rail Traffic Management System).
+Ensuring the deployment of key digital enablers and removing barriers to data sharing will be critical to improve efficiency and develop new market opportunities.
 A vehicle will soon generate up to 4,000 gigabytes per day321.

 The need to support cross-sectoral collaborations, increased learning and knowledge sharing are at the heart of the key transitions outlined by the EU's Single Market Report of 2021.
-Such collaborations will accelerate faster deployment of multi-sectoral transitions whilst sharing and mitigating risks (industrial symbiosis).
+Such collaborations will accelerate faster deployment of multisectoral transitions whilst sharing and mitigating risks (industrial symbiosis).
 This includes digital innovations powered by increasing computational capacities.

-The World Economic Forum's The Future of Jobs Report 2020^{xxi} was published in the midst of the COVID-19 pandemic and a recession forecasting the outlook for jobs and skills and the impact of technology uptakes for the next five years.
-Technology integration in the form of 'cloud computing, big data and ecommerce' meant a forecast of 85 million jobs to be displaced globally due to shifts of work between people and machines and up to 97 million new roles globally due to shifts in 'labour between humans, machines, and algorithms.
+The World Economic Forum's The Future of Jobs Report 20202077 was published in the midst of the COVID-19 pandemic and a recession forecasting the outlook for jobs and skills and the impact of technology uptakes for the next five years.
+Technology integration in the form of 'cloud computing, big data and e-commerce' meant a forecast of 85 million jobs to be displaced globally due to shifts of work between people and machines and up to 97 million new roles globally due to shifts in 'labour between humans, machines, and algorithms.
 This translated into new skills needed on the job for up to 94% of employees according to business leaders interviewed.

 Another key finding was how remote working, made necessary during lockdowns for many office jobs, is accelerating digitalized work processes with businesses expected to expand their share of remote workforce in the future.
 The impact of digital technologies is expected to lead to greater inequalities for lower wage/younger workers and women as seen during the pandemic.
-Similarly, online trainings have a different reach and between employed and unemployed populations. reinforcing the need for nuanced approaches to skills and training support.
+Similarly, online trainings have a different reach and use between employed and unemployed populations, reinforcing the need for nuanced approaches to skills and training support.
 An additional factor is the hesitancy to reskill and upskill within employed and unemployed populations due in part to concerns over return of investments linked to rapid shifts in jobs and skills sets and a lack of guarantee of jobs.
-The challenge for businesses, in the face of technology adoption and a looming recession according to the report is, to invest in skills training to retain some or all of its workforce even as returns of investment for this is expected to be on a mid- to long term.
+The challenge for businesses, in the face of technology adoption and a looming recession according to the report is, to invest in skills training to retain some or all of its workforce even as returns of investment for this is expected to be on a mid-to long term.
 This in turn, begs the question if they are able to do so.